MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 | Android / iOS | TBD                                                                                                                                                                                                                                                                                                                         |

 ### 6.2 Considered alternative: Given the page focus restrictions, check clipboard hash change when page regains focus
-On page focus event, we can check the current hash of the clipboard (using [SequenceNumber API](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getclipboardsequencenumber)) and compare it with the previously stored hash to infer if the clipboard changed.
+On page focus event, we can check the current hash of the clipboard (using a [SequenceNumber API](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getclipboardsequencenumber)) and compare it with the previously stored hash to infer if the clipboard changed.
 This is an alternative to directly using OS provided APIs for monitoring clipboard.
 For clipboard changes occurring within the browser, we can easily obtain the clipboard change event from the renderer process.

-However, this approach will not cover all scenarios as discussed below:
+#### 6.2.1 Platform support for getting clipboard SequenceNumber/Version number
+For Mac and Windows, sequence number is represented by a system-provided signature of the clipboard and on ChromeOS, Linux and Android, a new number is generated every time the system clipboard changes.
+Chromium already has an [internal cross-platform implementation to retrieve clipboard sequence number](https://source.chromium.org/chromium/chromium/src/+/main:ui/base/clipboard/clipboard.h;drc=3c3f08441ba5bf5d49fbdb51410b28e54c4753fb;l=154).

 ##### Pros:
 1. Less dependency on OS level APIs, no need for polling where OS level API for clipboard change event is not provided.